mrcepid-rap/mrcepid-collapsevariants/Readme.md

 * <file_prefix>.<chr>.SAIGE.groupFile.txt – TSV file of variants assigned to each gene.
 See the [SAIGE documentation](https://github.com/weizhouUMICH/SAIGE/wiki/Genetic-association-tests-using-SAIGE) for more details.
 * <file_prefix>.<chr>.STAAR.matrix.rds - STAAR-ready matrix sample - variant - genotype sets in R .rds format
 * <file_prefix>.<chr>.variants_table.STAAR.tsv - per-variant annotations for STAAR

+The `.log` file contains information on total number of variants, number of variants per-participant, annotations, and a histogram of allele counts.
+Please see this file for more information.

 ### Command line example